What is Fuzzy logic technology?

 Modern rice cookers from brands such as a Zojirushi are now equipped with fuzzy logic technology to help both beginners and advanced rice connoisseurs achieve perfection when cooking their favorite grains.

 The term “fuzzy logic” was actually coined several decades ago to describe a type of technology that was capable of taking into account several variables or factors at a time.
+It’s modern technology, and you’ll find it in not only the top-end Korean rice cookers and Japanese rice cookers, but in use by brands worldwide.

 Fuzzy logic allows software and machines to select a particular mode of action based on pre-existing variables.